bixBeta/trex-ws19/README.md

 6. At any point, feel free to use the `pwd` command to check the current path of your directory.
 Use the `cd` command to navigate into a child folder or a parent folder. <br>

+ > Note:
-To navigate to a child folder, simply type `cd` followed by the name of the folder. <br>
+ > To navigate to a child folder, simply type `cd` followed by the name of the folder. <br>

-To navigate to the parent folder type `cd ..` <br>
+ > To navigate to the parent folder type `cd ..` <br>
-`..` has a special meaning in bash and this will tell the interpreter that the user is refering to a parent folder. <br>
+ > `..` has a special meaning in bash and this will tell the interpreter that the user is refering to a parent folder. <br>

 7. Copy all bash scripts from the cloned github repository into your current directory i.e. `/workdir/NetId/fastqs` by using the following command: <br>